ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-Tedtalk-chrome-extension.md

 ### Why a chrome extension?

 note: The biggest reason: chrome is my default browser.
-note: Afterwards, when thinking more about it: the chrome browser itself has a marketshare of ~65%, safari ~15% (but i dont have a macbook so this wouldnt be feasable), firefox ~5% and the last ~15% are the other browsers and a lot of those are chromium based.
+note: Afterwards, when thinking more about it: the chrome browser itself has a market share of ~65%, safari ~15% (but i don't have a MacBook so this wouldn't be feasible), firefox ~5% and the last ~15% are the other browsers and a lot of those are chromium based.

 ![alt text](readme/browser_stat.png)